 Usually, you want to hire a coach where a certain situation calls for it.
 Here are some instances where hiring a business coach is useful:

-The variety of business coaches available range far and wide.
+The variety of business coaches available ranges far and wide.
 Some business coaches can help you with your branding and marketing.
-Or you might want to hire an Amazon expert to improve your ecommerce store.
+Or you might want to hire an Amazon expert to improve your e-commerce store.
 Some may help you with something as specific as your presentation skills.